-The group are forced into Shadar Logoth to take refuge from Trollocs
+The group is forced into Shadar Logoth to take refuge from Trollocs.

 Three days after leaving Baerlon, the party stops at the top of a hill.
 Lan is studying the road ahead and behind while the others sit under some trees eating.
 Egwene talks about how good some tea would've been and Nynaeve tells her that flatwort tea and andilay root are best for fatigue.
 The Warder tells them that they have a Fade or two and their Trollocs on their tail who know what road they're taking.
 Thom asks what stops them from having someone or something at Whitebridge already when a horn sounds from the west.
 The Warder tells him that nothing stops them and that they must trust the Light, but now they know for certain that there are Trollocs behind them.